NCBI-Codeathons/SARS-CoV-2-host-genes/README.md

 expression data|cell/tissue type expression data from Gene record|TSV file

 ## Technical Implementation

+This application uses [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/) to download SARS-CoV-2 host gene information, augmented by the venerable [NCBI E-Utils](https://www.ncbi.nlm.nih.gov/books/NBK25501/), and post-processes it to generate the desired output reports.

+Key technical details include:
-- Prototyping of data retrieval
+- Python is the primary implementation language for data retrieval and transformation.
-    - Command-line `datasets` tool
-    - `jq`
-    - Simple shell scripting
-- Python for data retrieval and transformation
+- Portions of data retrieval and transformation use simple shell scripting; these may be migrated to Python in the future.
-    - Datasets API for data retrieval
-    - Use a library for generating BED files
-    - A top-level Python script for coordinating everything
-    - User can input a list of GeneIDs to run the script
-- Visualize via web page or Jupyter Notebook
-    - Aiming to reuse/embed GDV to show multiple genomes, aligned, on one page
+- The [NCBI Datasets API](https://github.com/ncbi/datasets) is used, directly via Python, to access the [OpenAPI REST interface](https://api.ncbi.nlm.nih.gov/datasets/v1alpha/).
+- [Biopython](https://biopython.org) is used for manipulating genomic information in order to transform it and generate desired output.

 ### BED file specs
-See http://genome.ucsc.edu/FAQ/FAQformat.html#format1 for list of standard columns and specifications.
+See UCSC's [Frequently Asked Questions: Data File Formats, BED format](http://genome.ucsc.edu/FAQ/FAQformat.html#format1) for list of standard columns and specifications.
 Here we use:

 - 6-column BED format given the need to capture strand for genes and subfeatures
 - RefSeq accession.version for column 1; also more explicit when multiple organisms are included in output